snackzone/PizzaTime/readme.md

-PizzaTime!
-(Yelp Clone)
+PizzaTime (Yelp Clone)
 =======================

 Minimum Viable Product
 ----------------------

-PizzaTime! is a web application inspired by Yelp built using Ruby on Rails and React.js.
+PizzaTime is a web application inspired by Yelp built using Ruby on Rails and React.js.
 It focuses on helping New Yorkers find the perfect (or closest) slice.